telerik/ajax-docs/api/server/Telerik.Web.UI/RatingItemBinding.md

 ## Properties

-###  ValueField `String`

-Gets/Sets the field of the data source that provides the value content (Value property of the Rating item) of the Rating items.

 ###  ToolTipField `String`

 Gets/Sets the field of the data source that provides the ToolTip content (ToolTip property of the Rating item) of the Rating items.